w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 ### Install & Configure NTP(Network Time Protocol) Client

 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) is a networking protocol designed to synchronize the clocks of computers over a network.
 NTP allows you to synchronize the clocks of all the systems within the network.
-Currently it is required the validators local clocks reasonably in sync, so you can check whether you have the NTP client by running:
+Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.
+You can check whether you have the NTP client by running:

 _If you are using Ubuntu 18.04 / 19.04, NTP Client should be installed by default._